 But Dr. King moved beyond the limits of that agenda.
 He leveraged his call for equal rights into a movement for peace and social change.
 He inspired people to rise up and make sure that the USA moved beyond its limitations, and lived up to its highest ideals.

 Our mission today is not just equal rights for Muslims.
 Our mission is to bring all Americans together to regain the Constitutional liberties that were eroding before 9/11, and have been imploding since 9/11.
 And our mission is to help America realize its potential for peace, liberty and prosperity that was never perfectly implemented before 9/11, but which seems to be slipping away completely post-9/11.

 So we are here to help save the American dream not just for Muslims, but for all Americans.

 It is time to reject the politics of fear, and put the era of the 9/11 witch-hunts and mass killings behind us.

 If Americans rise up and reject the fear-mongering and the hate-mongering and the ignorance that some of our leaders have inflicted on us, we can not only save the American dream, but we can start making it a reality.

-Posted by Kevin Barrett on September 11, 2013, With 2121 Reads Filed under 9/11.
+Posted by Kevin Barrett on September 11, 2013, With 2123 Reads Filed under 9/11.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.